braze-inc/braze-docs/_docs/_user_guide/onboarding_faq.md

 You can use [Segment Extensions]({{site.baseurl}}/user_guide/engagement_tools/segments/segment_extension/)!
 Segment Extensions enable you to target a more precise list of users than you otherwise could with a regular segment.

-You can create up to 10 Segment Extensions per app group.
+You can create up to 10 Segment Extensions per workspace.
 After these extension lists are generated, they can then be included or excluded as a filter in your segments.
 When creating a Segment Extension, you can also specify that the list be regenerated once every 24 hours.

 1. Under Engagements, expand **Segments** and click **Segment Extension**.
 2. From the Segment Extensions table, click **+ Create New Extension**.